IBM/osipi-monitor-integration/README.md

 ### 3. Prepare Maximo Asset Monitor to receive PI point data

-Connect to your instance of Maximo Asset Monitor to create tables to capture the well downtime point data and dashboards to display and summarize the data.
+Monitor is used to create dashboard that allow you to remotely monitor the performance of your assets.
+Including Anomaly Detection and generating alerts and Maximo Work Order creation to address anomaly's needing attention.
+Follow the steps for setting up your local development environment for Maximo Asset Monitor here

+* Create your Points Entity Type that will have the metrics that are ingested from OSI Pi in to Monitor.
+Create the Points entity type using:
+ `python ~/source/scripts/create_points_entities.py`

+* Create your Data Sources Entity Type that will have the the database connection details for the OSI Pi Historian and provide you a way to monitor data ingestion frequency and if the connector is working.
+Create the Datasource entity type using:
+ `python ~/source/scripts/create_datasource_entities.py`

+* Create a credentials file in the `scripts` folder named `Monitor-Demo-Credentials.json`.
+You can find your Monitor credentials in on the `Services` tab in your instance of Maximo Asset Monitor.

-* Login to Maximo Asset Monitor and navigate to the "Db2 Warehouse on Cloud" services on the Services tab.
-First, create Entity Types, Entities, Metrics and Dimensions tables in the Maximo Asset Monitor database to capture the PI historian points.
+* From the same `Service` tab, launch "Db2 Warehouse on Cloud" services on the Services tab.
+Check to see if you scripts have created the tables for you Points and Datasources Entity Types, metrics and dimensions tables in the Maximo Asset Monitor database to capture the PI historian points.

 ![Maximo Asset Monitor Dashboard](images/MAM-DB-Dashboard-Image2.png)

+* Download the DB2 JDBC Jar files from the `Connection` menu option in DB2 Warehouse Web UI.

-* Click on the Details and note down the JDBC URL property.
-This will be needed later when configuring your flow in App Connect to connect to the Maximo Asset Monitor database.
+* Click on the Details and note down the JDBC URL property, user id and password.
+This will be needed later when configuring your `BluDB.policyxml` and `USERS.policyxml` file in App Connect to connect to the Maximo Asset Monitor database.

+The App Connect service using the message flow included in this pattern and the DB2 JDBC drivers you download onto the host running App Connect will be used to publish data into the Monitor Database.

 ![](images/MAM-DB-Properties-Image3.png)

-***TODO: DETAILS AND SCREEN SHOTS HERE OF THE DASHDB OR ANYTHING ELSE RELATED THAT NEEDS TO BE CREATED IN MONITOR***
-* Connect to the Monitor database with your choice of a database client using the JDBC URL and credentials to create tables to capture Entity Types, Entities, Metrics and Dimension data.
-The EntityType table is where normal metrics are stored.
-Each metric is an IO Point with a name and value.
-EntityType_Dimensions table is where metadata that is applied to entities is stored.
-DM_EntityType is where all calculated metrics are stored in as Name-value pairs.
-Navigate to the maximo-asset-monitor/db-scripts directory in your clone GitHub repository which contains the 3 database definition language scripts that need to be run from your database client to create these tables.

-***NOT SURE IF THIS IS NEEDED IF SO INSTRUCTIONS NEEDED HERE**
-* Create an Entity Type

 ### 4. Install the App Connect Enterprise Developer Edition Toolkit

-App Connect Enterprise is used to connect data from the OSIsoft PI data historian to Maximo Asset Monitor.
+App Connect Enterprise is used to ingest data from the OSIsoft PI data historian to Maximo Asset Monitor.
 The source code in the ace-pi-monitor-integration directory of the cloned GitHub repository defines a flow and a data mapping to achieve this goal.
 The input node to the flow is a HTTP POST node that accepts a JSON data object.
 An OSIsoft Web API REST client periodically fetches new point data from PI and sends this point data as JSON to App Connect by calling a POST REST API call.
 This data is then mapped to columns of the 3 newly created tables in the Maximo Asset Monitor.
 The output node of the flow is a JDBC connection to insert data in the EntityType, DM_EntityType and EntityType_Dimensions Maximo Asset Monitor tables.

 ![](images/ACE-Flow-Image.png)

-You will need to configure the connection and other configuration settings in this flow.
-Then rebuild and deploy the mapping which is packaged as a .bar file to an App Connect Enterprise runtime.

-* IBM App Connect Enterprise (ACE) Developer edition is a functional version that can used by developers to evaluate and prototype integration solutions.
-It is available for Windows 64-bit, Linux® on x86-64, and for MacOS.
-ACE is available to download without charge from https://www.ibm.com/marketing/iwm/iwm/web/dispatcher.do?source=swg-wmbfd .
-Install the App Connect Enterprise Toolkit by following the instructions in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSTTDS_11.0.0/com.ibm.etools.mft.doc/ba10630_.html) or in the [Get started with IBM App Connect Enterprise article](https://developer.ibm.com/integration/docs/app-connect-enterprise/get-started/).

 ### 5. Setup and start an App Connect Enterprise container